Heart valve disease information

 Valve defects and diagnosis

 Heart valves can fail by becoming narrowed (stenotic) so that they block the flow of blood or leaky (regurgitant) so that blood flows backward in the heart.
 Sometimes a valve is both stenotic and regurgitant.
 A variety of conditions can cause these heart valve abnormalities.
+Talk to your doctor if you have questions about heart valve disease or treatment options.

 Causes of heart valve disease